 Benefits Of Using Deep Populate With Streams:

-The built-in caching system recognizes patterns in Deep Populate requests and automatically caches frequently accessed data combinations.
+The in built caching system recognizes patterns in Deep Populate requests and automatically caches frequently accessed data combinations.
 This intelligent caching reduces database load and improves response times for common query patterns.

 Caching Features:

-Frequently used Database relationships can be defined into api maker schemas which allow user to request the Data by providing the name of the field in the request which makes cross-database data retrieval faster and easier.
+Database relationships can be defined into api maker schemas which allow user to request the Data by providing the name of the field in the request which makes cross database data retrieval faster and easier.
 Visit this page for more detail.

 {